 - For more information on shellfish licences or if you have any concerns about the condition of an existing site please contact Sea Fisheries using the contact button on this page.

-- Please click on the links below to be taken to an online PDF copy of the following ordinances:
+- Please click on the links below to be taken to an online copy of the following laws and ordinances:

-- The Fishing (Minimum Size and Prescribed Species) Order, 1997, is available here
+- The Fishing (Minimum Size and Prescribed Species) Order, 1997

-- The Fishing (Minimum Size and Prescribed Species)(Amendment) Order, 1999, is available here
+- The Fishing (Minimum Size and Prescribed Species)(Amendment) Order, 1999

-- The Restriction on the use of Trots and Set Net Order, 1997, and associated chart are available for download from this page.
+- The Fishing (Restrictions on the use of Trot Line and Set Net) Order, 1997 (associated chart is available for download from this page)

-- Copies of any legislation may be downloaded directly from the Guernsey Legal Resources website.
-If you have difficulty in obtaining a specific piece of fisheries legislation or would like to discuss any aspect of Bailiwick fisheries law please contact Sea Fisheries.
+- Copies of any legislation may be downloaded in .pdf format directly from the Guernsey Legal Resources website.
+If you have difficulty in obtaining a specific piece of fisheries legislation or would like to discuss any aspect of Bailiwick fisheries law please contact Sea Fisheries

 - Sea Fisheries Officers compile statistics on the landings and value of the major commercial species landed by Guernsey registered vessels, together with the amount and types of fishing effort conducted by these vessels.
 These data are summarised in our annual statistical reports.